Care to Career impact evaluation

 Through our continued partnership with Drive Forward and independent evaluators, we aim to build robust evidence of what works to support care-experienced young people into good work.

-The research will explore how the programme contributes to these outcomes, and other conditions which support achievement and sustainment.
+The research will explore how the programme contributes to employment, education and training outcomes, and other conditions which support achievement and sustainment.

 Around 50% will receive Drive Forward’s programme of support, with the remaining young people accessing the usual support offer from their local authority.